 App developers are people who know how to create Android and IOS system applications.
-They create, market and sell their software for phones and tablets.
-An App Developer can live anywhere –even an RV!
+They create, market, and sell their software for phones and tablets.
+An App Developer can live anywhere –even in an RV!

 Documentarians unite!
 From YouTube to Indie films and documentaries, many RVers are recording their adventures for the world to see.
 They live and work out of their RV while editing, promoting and posting their work.